 Given that Instagram is all about visual marketing, you need to make the most of any visual elements in your profile that you can- including your link.

 To take this one step further, you can actually turn that single branded link into a doorway to multiple destinations.
-Say, for example, you want to send your prospective followers to a blog post or video you just published, but you also want them to visit your website, aaaand you also want them to check out your other social media channels.
+Say, for example, you want to send your prospective followers to a specially written by a college essay writing service relevant blog post, that describes your marketing idea in the best way.
+Or video you just published.
+But you also want them to visit your website, aaaand you also want them to check out your other social media channels.
 It’s the marketer’s dilemma.